Sherbet (powder)

-Sherbet is a fizzy, sweet powder, usually eaten by dipping a lollipop or liquorice, using a small spoon, or licking it from a finger.
+Sherbet, also called Sherbert or (in the US) Soda powder, is a fizzy, sweet powdered sugar, usually eaten by dipping a lollipop or liquorice stick, using a small spoon, or licking it from a finger.

 Etymology

-The word "sherbet" is from Turkish şerbet, which is from Persian شربت, which in turn comes from "sharbat شربات", Arabic شَرْبَة sharbah, a drink, from "shariba" to drink.
-The word is cognate to the words 'syrup' and 'shrub' (drinking vinegar) in English.
+The word sherbet is from Turkish şerbet, which is from Persian شربت, which in turn comes from "sharbat شربات", Arabic شَرْبَة sharbah, a drink, from "shariba" to drink.
+The word is cognate to the words 'syrup' and 'shrub' (Turkish şurup,meaning drinking vinegar) English.
 Historically it was a cool effervescent or iced fruit soft drink.
 The meaning, spelling and pronunciation have fractured between different countries.

 History

-German Brausepulver is similar, and while originally sold as such, is often not mixed with water nowadays, but eaten by children by dipping a wet finger into it, or by grown-ups in combination with vodka.
+German Brausepulver is similar, and while originally sold as such is often not mixed with water nowadays but eaten by children by dipping a wet finger into it, or by adults in combination with vodka.

 Beginning with the 19th century sherbet powder became popular, with John Richards (of The Strand, London) in 1816 claiming to be the inventor of Richards' effervescent Portable Sherbet Powder - just add water for a refreshing drink.

 "Put a spoonful of the powder in a cup of water, mix it and drink it as soon as possible, during the time of sparkling. ...
 Because this way the most of acid of air is lost ... it is more practicable to put the powder into the mouth and flush it with some water."
 2 g of sodium bicarbonate and 1.5 g of tartaric acid were separately packed in little coloured paper bags.

 Sherbet used to be stirred into various beverages to make effervescing drinks, in a similar way to making lemonade from lemonade powders, before canned carbonated drinks became ubiquitous.
 Sherbet is now used to mean this powder sold as a sweet.
 (In the United States, it would be somewhat comparable to the powder in Pixy Stix or Fun Dip, though having the fizzy quality of effervescing candy, such as Pop Rocks.)

 Ingredients

-Sherbet in the United Kingdom and other Commonwealth countries is a fizzy powder, containing sugar and flavouring, and an edible acid and base.
-The acid may be tartaric, citric or malic acid, and the base may be sodium bicarbonate, sodium carbonate, magnesium carbonate, or a mixture of these and/or other similar carbonates.
+Sherbet in the United Kingdom and other Commonwealth countries is a fizzy powder containing sugar and flavouring and an edible acid and base.
+The acid may be tartaric, citric or malic acid, and the base may be sodium bicarbonate, sodium carbonate, magnesium carbonate or a mixture of these and/or other similar carbonates.
 To make the flavour more palatable, a variable amount of sugar (depending on the intended sourness of the final product) is added, as well as fruit or cream soda flavouring.
-The acid-carbonate reaction occurs upon presence of moisture (juice/saliva), producing gas and thus becoming "fizzy".
+The acid-carbonate reaction occurs in the presence of moisture (juice/saliva), producing gas and thus becoming fizzy.